metiago/metiago/README.md

 ### Hi there 👋

+Hi there 👋
-I entitled myself  “software developer”, aware that I would not be one If my professors and all other programmers around the world would not exist.
-They are the reasons that allowed me one day to be a software developer.
-If their knowledge hadn't been shared, how would I be a programmer ?
+I entitled myself “software developer”, aware that I can execute this role only because my professors and all other programmers around the world exist.
+These people are reasons that contributed toward my evolution as software developer.
+If their knowledge hadn't been shared, how would I be a “software developer” ?

-Learning is forever, all are one...
+Learning is forever...
+More about me at: https://portfolio-3ada6.firebaseapp.com/

 <!--
 **metiago/metiago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.